 Edward Stafford, Duke of Buckingham, built the castle during the reign of Henry VIII, though he wasn’t able to enjoy it for long.
 After being betrayed to the king by a disgruntled servant, Stafford was arrested for high treason and executed on Tower Hill.
 Henry claimed the castle for himself, spending ten days here while on his honeymoon tour with Anne Boleyn.
 It remained royal property until the death of his daughter Mary I, when it was returned to the Duke’s descendants.

 For two centuries, the castle was unoccupied, falling into ruin.
 In the 1850s, it was saved and turned into a family home.
 Its more recent occupants have included the Howards, the Clifford family, Kenneth Bell MBE and the Baron and Baroness of Portlethen.

 Today, visitors can enjoy Thornbury Castle at its best.
 Tudor style meets modern excellence, with comfortable four-poster beds, magnificent open fireplaces, a dungeon dining room and a grand hall for balls, feasts and parties.

 Outdoors, there are a variety of activities to conjure up the atmosphere of Tudor England.
 Play croquet on the lawn, have a go at archery, or learn the basics of falconry.
 Wonder at the unique opportunity to stay in a real castle, while enjoying top quality food, drink, and spa treatments.
 We’ll always go the extra mile to make things special: after all, whatever century you’re in, from the 16th to the 21st, time well spent is the greatest luxury of all.

-*Please note we do only welcome children of the age of 8 and over at Thornbury Caslte.
+*Please note we welcome children aged eight and over at Thornbury Castle.